Copp31/Code-parts/wordOccurence/readme.md

-## :computer: Word occurence algorithm
+## :snake: Word occurence algorithm

 > This program will give you the number of times each word appear in a text.